Why You Can't Get Organized

-Yes, our feelings get in the way - with relationships and our relationship to stuff.
-Rhonda (fictitious name) refused to keep a calendar/date book because she wanted her life to be flexible, be a butterfly, and do as she pleased.
+Yes, our feelings get in the way—with relationships and our relationship to stuff.
+Rhonda (fictitious name) refused to keep a calendar/date book because she wanted her life to be flexible.
 Often, any plans made in advance were forgotten unless a good friend called her to remind her.
-Now, that’s a good friend, but then again, maybe that "friend" actually enabled her fairy tales.
+Now, that’s a good friend, but then again, maybe that friend actually enabled her.

 Every craftsman knows that "Good tools aren’t cheap; Cheap tools aren’t any good."
 There are so many good organizing "tools" at varying price points.
 Have you been to The Container Store, Bed Bath and Beyond or Home Goods lately?
 You’ll find a dizzying array of organizing "tools" in those and other stores, as well as online sources.

 Those who can’t organize because they need to find the "right" tools first are landlocked in their stuff.
 Others may purchase a wide variety of inappropriate tools, adding to the accumulation of clutter.